udecode/plate/docs/docs/slate-plugins/contributing.md

 - `bug`s should be closed when the issue is fixed and released.
 - `feature`s, `maintenance`s, should be closed when released or if the feature is deemed not appropriate.

-## Development Guide

-### Prerequisites

-Please have the **_latest_** stable versions of the following on your machine

-- node
-- yarn

-### Initial Setup

-If you run into trouble here, make sure your node, npm, and **_yarn_** are on the latest versions (yarn at least v1.3.2).

-1. `cd ~` (optional)
-2. `git clone https://github.com/udecode/slate-plugins.git` _bonus_: use your own fork for this step
-3. `cd slate-plugins`
-4. `yarn install`
-5. `yarn build` once
-6. Run storybook: a) if editing package source files, watch both these files and the stories: `yarn storybook:w` b) otherwise, just watch the stories by running: `yarn storybook`

-### Working with Storybook

-Within the `stories` folder, you will find examples of plugins implementations.

-These show many of the options and plugins available.
-We highly encourage you to use these to develop/test contributions on.

-## Release Guide

-This section is for maintainers who will be creating releases.
-It
-assumes:

-- yarn >= 1.3.2

-The current manual release sequence is as follows:

-- If you want to synchronize the exports, run `yarn cti` to automatically update the index files.
-- Lint, test, build locally.
-- To create a release PR with GitHub Actions, comment a GitHub issue starting by:
-  - `/create release patch` for patch version.
-  - `/create release minor` for minor version.
-- Once the release PR is created, set the changelog in the description content as it will be published on release page.
-- If the checks pass, the owners of the repository can merge the release PR so it will automatically release the new version on npm and GitHub.